Ranking Rochesters: Best Rochesters in Jane Eyre Adaptations

 "Then I will say: don't go, Jane."

-Positive: Finally, a Rochester viewers could believe flew through Europe bedding mistresses left and right.
-Stephens brings a sexiness and sensuality to the role of Rochester that no other actor does, and it's refreshing and needed.
-It isn’t simply the fact that Stephens is oddly gorgeous even with his muttonchops and extensions; he also strategically portrays the character's physicality and charisma through his speech and movement.
+Positive: Finally, a Rochester viewers could believe flew through Europe bedding mistresses left and right!
+Stephens brings a sexiness and sensuality to the role of Rochester that no other actor does, and it's refreshing.
+It isn’t just that Stephens is oddly gorgeous even with his muttonchops and extensions; he also strategically portrays the character's physicality and charisma through his speech and movement.
 In an interview for the miniseries, Stephens spoke a lot about Rochester's (and Jane's) sexuality and how it influences the intimacy between the characters.
-His attention to that in his approach to the character reminds viewers and readers just how 'scandalous' Jane Eyre was for a victorian novel.
-Like it or not, Jane knows that Rochester has the tools to be sexually persuasive, and he's willing to use them ("Do you mean it now?
-And now?").
-But none of this is to say that Stephens purely sexualizes the character and little else.
-His Rochester connects to Jane on a soul level (as he continually reiterates), and his relationship with her teaches him about intimacy after years of defining relationships physically.
+His attention to that in his approach to the character reminds viewers and readers just how ‘scandalous’ Jane Eyre was for a victorian novel.
+Like it or not, Jane knows that Rochester has the tools to be sexually persuasive, and he's willing to use them (“Do you mean it now?
+And now?”).
+But Stephens does more than sexualize the character.
+His Rochester connects to Jane on a soul level (as he continually reiterates), and his relationship with her teaches him intimacy apart from sex.

-Negative: I spoke about this in my adaptations rankings, but despite the great job Stephens does highlighting a less-emphasized aspect of the character, he doesn't fully exhibit or inhabit the more evident, traditional facets of Rochester that readers have come to expect.
-After his early conversations with Jane, Stephens' Rochester ceases to be fully mercurial, eccentric, and off-putting.
-In the book, there are moments where we ask ourselves (alongside Jane) about Rochester, "What is he doing here?
+Negative: Stephens successfully highlights a less-emphasized aspect of the character, but he doesn't fully exhibit or inhabit the more traditional facets of Rochester that readers have come to expect.
+After his early conversations with Jane, Stephens' Rochester ceases to be mercurial and becomes a little too likable.
+In the book, there are moments where we (alongside Jane) ask ourselves about Rochester, “What is he doing here?
 What does he mean by this??
-What is he about?!"
+What is he about?!”
 He just doesn't make sense sometimes!
-Stephens doesn't fully play that strangeness or "curious, designing mind."
+Stephens doesn't fully play that strangeness or “curious, designing mind.”

 3. Michael Jayston, Jane Eyre 1973